BuyerSprint

 FreshBooks Pricing 2026: Every Plan Explained

+FreshBooks pricing in 2026 is four tiers: Lite $19/month (5 clients), Plus $33/month (50 clients), Premium $70/month (unlimited clients), and Select custom.
 FreshBooks pricing starts at $19/month (Lite, 5 clients), $33/month (Plus, 50 clients), and $70/month (Premium, unlimited clients).
 No free plan exists, but a 30-day free trial is available and new users typically get 70% off for the first four months.
-FreshBooks is a strong pick for freelancers and service businesses — but the 5-client cap on Lite forces most growing businesses to upgrade faster than expected.
+FreshBooks is a strong pick for freelancers and service businesses, but the 5-client cap on Lite forces most growing businesses to upgrade faster than expected.

-Last researched: April 2026 | By the BuyerSprint Editorial Team | How we research software
+Last researched: May 2026 | By the BuyerSprint Editorial Team | How we research

 Comparing Accounting Software Options?